Hueristic-Devices/staging/_pages/privacy_policy.md

 We collect PD:

 * directly from you when you voluntarily provide your PD at the time of registering to use our Platforms, subscribing to our Services via the Platforms, or requesting further services; and
-* indirectly from other sources such as cookies (our cookie policy) [PSA: Please hyperlink the cookie policy section which is provided below], web beacons, website traffic, information available in public domain through internet searches, analytic studies and other information that we may derive while processing PD.
+* indirectly from other sources such as [cookies](#10), web beacons, website traffic, information available in public domain through internet searches, analytic studies and other information that we may derive while processing PD.

 [Top](#top)